Rashay01/Python_exercises/property_vs_balance_setter.md

 In this example, one is able to get the athlete pt1's balance as `pt1.email` instad of calling it like a function `pt1.email()`.
 One is also able to set the new balance value using the assignment operator `=` instaed of calling a setter function `pt1.balance("Great")`

-2. Creating you own decorator
+# Creating you own decorator

-Using function
+## Using function

+To create a decorator in a function.
+You need a outer function which takes a function a parameter and a inner function which will wrap around the function passed - that will be executed.
+The inner function is able to access the function that is passed because it is apart of its lexical scope.

-Using classes
+## Using classes